azarketa/Thermodynamics-theoretical-pills/source/19_Clausius_inequality_and_definition_of_entropy.md

 This is the **Clausius's inequality**, a general statement of the **$2^{\text{nd}}$ law** applicable to any **cyclic process**.

-:::{admonition} Important: physical interpretation of the inequality
+:::{warning} Important: physical interpretation of the inequality
-:class: warning

 * For a **reversible cycle**, $\displaystyle \oint \frac{\delta Q}{T} = 0$.
 * For an **irreversible cycle**, $\displaystyle \oint \frac{\delta Q}{T} < 0$.